The Complete Silent Auction Guide: The Ultimate Guide for How to Run a Successful Silent Auction and Follow Best Practices for Nonprofit Fundraising

 #3.
 Set Up the Auction Items

-When setting up the auction items, creating an appealing display is essential to attract bidders.
+When setting up the auction items, creating an appealing display, both in-person or on an auction site, is essential to attract bidders.
 Here are some steps to take:

 Create an Item Display